ShaojieJiang/lit-seq/README.md

 ## Related papers

-This repository contains the official source code for the following paper:
+This repository contains the official source code for the following papers:

 [1] _A Simple Contrastive Learning Objective for Alleviating Neural Text Degeneration_
 <!-- WESEE -->